3D modeling vs Sculpting

 High-resolution output: It allows the creation of high-resolution models for various applications.

 Animation and Rigging: 3D sculpting is closely tied to animation and rigging processes.
-Artists can create characters or objects with detailed 3D models that can be animated for use in films, games, and other interactive media.
+Artists can create detailed 3D models of characters or objects that can be animated for use in films, games, and other interactive media.

 Complicated Process: Creating a digital sculpting model is a very complicated process.